m4gic42/Lattice-Gas/README.md

 There are two versions of the first two scripts: one with Fixed Boundaries Conditions (FBC) and the other one with Periodic Boundaries Conditions (PBC).

+To use executable files in Linux is necessary to changhe file permission to the executable itself and to the "java" with path "\java\bin\java" using the command "chmod +x file".

 Hope it could be useful and comment for any question or suggestion.

 For more information about the theoretical model of lattice gas see "Scientific Programming: C-Language, Algorithms And Models In Science" by Luciano Maria Barone, Enzo Marinari, Giovanni Organtini, Federico Ricci-Tersenghi(see the pdf in this directory).